thibautjombart/apex/README.md

 Any of these slots can be accessed using `@` (see example below).

-As for `multidna`, `multiphyDat` objects can be created via two ways:
+As for `multidna`, `multiphyDat` objects can be created via different ways:

 1. using the constructor `new("multiphyDat", ...)`
 2. reading data from files (see section on 'importing data' below)
+3. converting a `multidna` object using `multiphyDat2multidna`

 As before, we illustrate the use of the constructor below (see `?new.multiphyDat`) for more information.